DSP-Tan/ogham-cloud/pdf_scraper/research/pyMuPdfResearch.md

 ### Page 2 - Text 1

-- All in correct order.
+- Text all in correct order.

-- Image is not appearing in exactly correct position.
+- Image is not appearing in correct position.

 ### Page 3 - Text 1 - Continued